leecalcote/argh/README.md

 # are you a Docker Captain?
 You already know what you need to do but if you don't remember follow this points:

-* Create a feed with your contants about docker (it's really important.
+* Create a feed with your contents about docker (it's really important.
 Just docker!).
 * Create a PR and update `/feeds.txt` with your feed.

 This feed is generated every three hours (0-3-6...)